We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A wedge pillow elevates the upper portion of the body, potentially helping a person sleep better and more comfortably.
 Some benefits of a wedge pillow include:

-- Reducing acid reflux: People with gastroesophageal reflux disorder (GERD), heartburn during pregnancy, and other forms of reflux may find relief by sleeping with their head elevated.
-Keeping the head above the esophagus makes it more difficult for acid to travel back up from the stomach.
+Reducing acid reflux: People with gastroesophageal reflux disorder (GERD), heartburn during pregnancy, and other forms of reflux may find relief by sleeping with their head elevated.
+Keeping the head above the esophagus, which is the tube that runs from the throat to the stomach, makes it more difficult for acid to travel back up from the stomach.

 - Reducing snoring: Snoring, which can interrupt sleep, may be a symptom of sleep apnea, which is a risk factor for many health conditions.
-Slight elevation of the head may reduce snoring by positioning the head and neck in a way that keeps the airways open and improves breathing.
+Slightly elevating the head may reduce snoring by positioning the head and neck to keep the airways open and improve breathing.

 - Nighttime congestion: Nighttime congestion from colds, the flu, or allergies can make it difficult to breathe.
 Elevating the head can make it easier for the sinuses to drain.